AustinBreslinDev/libs/packages/safe-json/readme.md

 If performance is a critical concern, consider using native JSON methods where safety is less of a priority or exploring alternatives like BSON for more efficient serialization.

+#### Package Size

+The package size is around 6kb, npm lists the type definitions and both the Common JS and ESM build.
+You will only use one of these.

 ### Design Goals

 The primary goal of **Safe-JSON** is to eliminate undefined behavior and prevent unexpected runtime errors.
 It aims to:

 ______________________________________________________________________